In Northland there are a number of successful conservation projects welcoming visitors. These are highlighted in orange on the customised map.

 Northland where geology and history have woven together the story of Aotearoa New Zealand.
 Enjoy exploring hidden gems on the East Coast of Northland and discover the beautiful Hokianga Harbour where people (Kupe) first landed.

-- Towering golden sand dunes brushing against the blue Hokianga Harbour water
+Towering golden sand dunes brushing agains the blue Hokianga Harbour water

 Promise, there are no crocodiles lurking among New Zealand mangroves although you might wonder.